 We are a charity and a unique and influential pioneer in mental health, with a reputation grown over 180 years.
-We have sites in Northampton, Birmingham, Essex and Nottinghamshire employing over 4,200 people, providing specialist and secure care and treatment in mental health and neuropsychiatry.
+We have sites in Northampton, Birmingham, Essex and Nottinghamshire with over 3,300 permanent staff providing specialist and secure care and treatment in mental health and neuropsychiatry.